maximilian-kruse/SPIN/docs/usage/tutorial.md

     [`1D_drift_mfpt.ipynb`](https://github.com/UQatKIT/SPIN/tree/main/examples/1D_drift_mfpt.ipynb).

 !!! info "Other use-cases available"
-    Other inference use-cases, which are simple extensions of the one presented here, can be found in the [`examples`](https://github.com/UQatKIT/SPIN/tree/main/examples/) directory of the SPIN repository.
+    Other inference use-cases, which are straightforward extensions of the one presented here, can be found in the [`examples`](https://github.com/UQatKIT/SPIN/tree/main/examples/) directory of the SPIN repository.